htrajan/ht-drawsteel/Draw Steel Rules (original).md

 ##### DURING THE MOVE

-Certain ability effects allow you to move and affect other creatures or objects during that move, such as the [[Shadow|shadow]]’s [[Blade Dance]] ability.
+Certain ability effects allow you to move and affect other creatures or objects during that move, such as the shadow’s [[Blade Dance]] ability.
 For such abilities, the move begins in the space you first leave when you move, and ends in the last space you move into.

 #### ROLL AGAINST MULTIPLE CREATURES